DARPA-ASKEM/askem-bdf-use-cases/Notebook review test harness/README.md

     run_evaluation.py --prompt-name eval_methods --provider [openai/claude] --platform [Name of the platform that produced the notebook] [PDF to process]

-This produces output with the following sections:
+This produces a tab-delimited file with the following sections:

 * A header section with four rows, containing the following information:
-    - The input filename
+    - The input PDF filename that is being evaluated
     - The platform being evaluated
     - A list of all user queries in the dialog
-    - A list of resources and tools used by the assistant to respond to queries
+    - A list of resources and tools used by the platform to respond to queries
 * A tabular section with the following columns
-    - Eval Question Number: The question number specified in the prompt
+    - Eval Question Number: The evaluation question number specified in the prompt
-    - Eval Question: The question as specified in the prompt
+    - Eval Question: The evaluation question as specified in the prompt
-    - Assessment (i.e. response to the eval question): Yes, no, unsure, or not applicable
+    - Assessment (i.e. response to the evaluation question): Yes, no, unsure, or not applicable
     - Evidence and Reasoning: The LLM-provided reasoning for the assessment
     - Evidence Snippets: Verbatim text from the dialog supporting the reasoning and assessment
-    - Impact Level: If assessment is no, an additional assessment of the impact (Low, Medium, High)
+    - Impact Level: If assessment is no, an additional assessment of the impact on the scientific validity of the results, interpretations, and/or conclusions (Low, Medium, High)
 * A 30-100 word summary containing strengths, key issues, and recommendations for improvement

 ## Summarizing Results

 To summarize results from an evaluation, run

-    run_evaluation.py --prompt-name eval_methods --provider [openai/claude] --platform [Name of the platform that produced the notebook] [Results file generated from evaluation prompt]
+    run_evaluation.py --prompt-name eval_methods --provider [openai/claude] --platform [Name of the platform that produced the notebook] [Results file generated from an evaluation]

-Thius produces output with the two sections
+This produces a tab-delimited text file with the two sections

 * A header section with four rows, containing the same information in the evaluation output.
 * A tabular section with the following columns